Tomcli/community/teps/0101-env-in-pod-template.md

 -->

 1. In the first case, common environment variables can be defined in a single place on a `PipelineRun` level.
-   Values can be specified as literals or through references.
+   Values can be specified as literals or through Kubernetes references.
    Variables defined on a `PipelineRun` or `TaskRun` level are then available in all steps.
-   That allows to significantly reduce the size of `PipelineRun` and `TaskRun` resource, by excluding the common environment variables like: static global settings, common values coming from metadata, ...
+   That allows to simplify the Tekton run resource configuration and significantly reduce the size of `PipelineRun` and `TaskRun` resource, by excluding the common environment variables like: static global settings, common values coming from metadata, ...

 2. Secondly, environment variables defined in steps can be easily overwritten by the ones from `PipelineRun` and `TaskRun`.